 Appendix T, originally a US Sailing prescription to the 2013-16 RRS, provided options for resolving rules disputes that were more informal and less intimidating than a full protest hearing, including post-race penalties, expedited hearings, and arbitration.
 But those options applied only in the United States.
 World Sailing adopted arbitration for the 2017-2020 RRS (as Appendix T), so now the same system of arbitration applies world-wide.
-Be aware, however, that Appendix T applies only if the NoR or SIs so state.
+Appendix V is a US Sailing Prescription offering alternative penalties.
+Be aware, however, that Appendix T or Appendix V applies only if the NoR or SIs so state.
+While it is possible to amend NoR and/or SIs to "turn on" Appendix T or Appendix V via amendment, doing so after racing has begun is bad practice.
+After a hearing, such an action may be an improper act in the context of RRS 61.4(b)(1) as the alternative penalty was not available to the competitors throughout the event.